nickknw/nickknowlson.com/_posts/2013-03-10-counting-powers-of-two.markdown

     4000 and 96
     8000 and 192

-There's an interesting relationship between the thousands digit and the rest, do you see it yet?
+There's an interesting relationship between the thousands digit and the rest (well, there's a few), do you see any yet?

 What if I represent it like this: